KxSystems/docs/docs/ref/maps.md

 ### `peach` keyword

-The mnemonic keyword `peach` can be used as a mnemonic alternative: e.g. instead of  `(m:')` write `m peach list`.
+The mnemonic keyword `peach` can be used as a mnemonic alternative: e.g. instead of  `(u:')` write `u peach list`.

-!!! tip "Higher-rank iterables"
+!!! tip "Higher-rank values"

-    To parallelize an iterable of rank >1, use [Apply](/ref/apply) to evaluate it on a list of arguments.
+    To parallelize a value of rank >1, use [Apply](/ref/apply.md) to evaluate it on a list of arguments.

-    Alternatively, define the iterable as a function that takes a parameter dictionary as argument, and pass the extension a table of parameters to evaluate.
+    Alternatively, define the value as a function that takes a parameter dictionary as argument, and pass the derived function a table of parameters to evaluate.

 ## Each Prior